2.16Provisions

 b.
 Multiple element arrangements

-The Company has entered into certain multiple-element revenue arrangements which involve the delivery or performance of multiple products, services or rights to use assets.
-At the inception of the arrangement, all the deliverables therein are evaluated to determine whether they represent distinct performance obligations, and if so, they are accounted for separately.
+The Company has entered into certain multiple- element revenue arrangements which involve the delivery or performance of multiple products, services or rights to use assets.
+At the inception of the arrangement, all the deliverables therein are evaluated to determine whether they represent distinct performance obligations and if so, they are accounted for separately.
 Total consideration related to the multiple element arrangements is allocated to each performance obligation based on their standalone selling prices.
 The stand-alone selling prices are determined based on the list prices at which the Company sells equipment and network services separately.

 c.
 Equipment sales

-equipment is transferred to the customer, i.e. transferred at a point in time.
+Equipment sales mainly pertain to sale of telecommunication equipment and related accessories for which revenue is recognised when the control of equipment is transferred to the customer, i.e. transferred at a point in time.
 However, in case of equipment sale forming part of multiple-element revenue arrangements which is not a distinct performance obligation, revenue is recognised over the customer relationship agreement.

 d.
 Interest income